History of Cuba: Golden exile and Bay of Pigs

+Escalante affair

+In July 1961, the Integrated Revolutionary Organizations (IRO) was formed, merging Fidel Castro's 26th of July Movement with Blas Roca's Popular Socialist Party and Faure Chomón's Revolutionary Directory 13 March.
+Later, on 26 March 1962, the IRO became the United Party of the Cuban Socialist Revolution (PURSC), which, in turn, became the Communist Party on 3 October 1965, with Castro as First Secretary.
+The constitution secured the Communist Party's central role in governing Cuba, but kept party affiliation out of the election process.

+The creation of the ORI was entrusted to PSP executive secretary Anibal Escalante, who used this opportunity to place PSP executives in positions of power and then purge the army of old guerrilla leaders, and speed up agrarian reforms which caused an economic decline.
+These actions were unpopular in the country causing Fidel Castro to condemn the ORI and order for its restructuring.
+At the end of the affair, Castro dismissed Escalante and his compatriots from the IRO.

+The affair alarmed the Soviet leadership who feared a loss of good relations with Cuba.
+Soviet leadership was also growing to fear a possible U.S. invasion of Cuba.
+In this crisis of international relations the Soviet Union sent more SA-2 anti-aircraft missiles in April as well as a regiment of regular soviet troops.

-The Cuban Missile Crisis
+Cuban Missile Crisis

 Tensions between the two governments peaked again during the October 1962 Cuban Missile Crisis.
-The United States had a much larger arsenal of long-range nuclear weapons than the Soviet Union, as well as medium-range ballistic missiles (MRBMs) in Turkey, whereas the Soviet Union had a large stockpile of medium-range nuclear weapons which were primarily located in Europe.
+The United States had a much larger arsenal of long-range nuclear weapons than the Soviet Union, as well as medium-range ballistic missiles (MRBMs), whereas the Soviet Union had a large stockpile of medium-range nuclear weapons.
 Cuba agreed to let the Soviets secretly place SS-4 Sandal and SS-5 Skean MRBMs on their territory.
-Reports from inside Cuba to exile sources questioned the need for large amounts of ice going to rural areas, which led to the discovery of the missiles, confirmed by Lockheed U-2 reconnaissance photos.
-The United States responded by establishing a cordon in international waters to stop Soviet ships from bringing in more missiles (designated a quarantine rather than a blockade to avoid issues with international law).
-At the same time, Castro was getting a little too extreme for the liking of Moscow, so at the last moment the Soviets called back their ships.
+After Lockheed U-2 reconnaissance photos confirmed the missiles' presence in Cuba, the United States established a cordon in international waters to stop Soviet ships from bringing in more (designated a quarantine rather than a blockade to avoid issues with international law).
+At the same time, Castro was getting a little too extreme for Moscow, so at the last moment the Soviets called back their ships.
 In addition, they agreed to remove the missiles already there in exchange for an agreement that the United States would not invade Cuba.
-Only after the fall of the Soviet Union was it revealed that another part of the agreement was the removal of U.S. missiles from Turkey.
-It also turned out that some submarines that the U.S. Navy blocked were carrying nuclear missiles and that communication with Moscow was tenuous, effectively leaving the decision of firing the missiles at the discretion of the captains of those submarines.
-In addition, following the dissolution of the Soviet Union, the Russian government revealed that nuclear-armed FROGs (Free Rocket Over Ground) and Ilyushin Il-28 Beagle bombers had also been deployed in Cuba.

-Military build-up

-In the 1961 New Year's Day parade, the Communist administration exhibited Soviet tanks and other weapons.
-Cuban officers received extended military training in the Soviet Union, becoming proficient in the use of advanced Soviet weapons systems, including MIG jet fighters, submarines, sophisticated artillery, and other ground and air defense equipment.
-For most of the approximately 30 years of the Cuban-Soviet military collaboration, Moscow provided the Cuban Revolutionary Armed Forces—virtually free of charge—with nearly all of its equipment, training, and supplies, worth approximately $1 billion annually.
-By 1982, Cuba possessed the best equipped and largest per capita armed forces in Latin America.